Ukrainian official says drones hit naval ship in Russian port. It's the latest attack inside Russia

-The strike on Novorossiysk marks the first time a commercial Russian port has been targeted in the 18-month war.
-The port — which hosts a naval base, shipbuilding yards and an oil terminal and is key for exports — lies just across the Black Sea from Crimea, where Russia's Defense Ministry said it thwarted another attack overnight, taking down 13 drones.
+The strike on Novorossiysk — which halted maritime traffic for a few hours — marks the first time a commercial Russian port has been targeted in the 18-month conflict.
+The port — which hosts a naval base, shipbuilding yards and an oil terminal and is key for exports — lies just across the Black Sea from Crimea, where Russia's Defense Ministry said it thwarted another attack overnight.

+The end of the grain deal, under which ships carrying food from Ukrainian ports were promised safe passage, “untied Kyiv’s hands,” he said, predicting the frequency of attacks on Russian ships would only increase.

+Taking on Russia on the seas, however, will be a serious challenge.
+Russia's navy dwarfs Ukraine's — and after Moscow annexed Crimea in 2014, Ukraine said it lost more than 80% of its naval capabilities.
+Meanwhile, Russia's Black Sea Fleet has 279 vessels, including 52 warships.
+So far, Ukrainian attacks have destroyed at least two: the Saratov landing ship, which sank in the occupied port city of Berdyansk early on in the war, and the fleet's flagship, the Moskva, which also sank early in the war.
+Several more have been reportedly damaged.

-Ukrainian news agencies carried footage from social media channels that they suggested showed the Olenegorsky Gornyak listing to one side.
+On Friday, Ukrainian news agencies carried footage from social media channels that showed a ship listing to one side that they suggested was the Olenegorsky Gornyak.
 The ship is designed to transport troops and heavy equipment and was sent for repairs in 2014, according to Russian media reports.
 It is normally based with Russia’s Northern Fleet in the Arctic.

-Russia, however, claimed it fended off the attack on Novorossiysk, saying ships patrolling the perimeter of the naval base, including the Olenegorsky Gornyak, destroyed two sea drones.
+Russia claimed it fended off the attack, saying ships patrolling the perimeter of the naval base, including the Olenegorsky Gornyak, destroyed two sea drones.
 The Caspian Pipeline Consortium, which operates an oil terminal in the port, said maritime traffic was halted for a few hours but that its facilities were not damaged.
 The regional governor said there were no casualties.

+Footage published on Russian social media channels appeared to show a ship firing into the sea and a burning object exploding.
+Ukrainian social media channels also posted nighttime video shot from what they indicated was a sea drone, floating near a ship.

 Kremlin spokesman Dmitry Peskov refused to comment on the attack during a conference call with reporters.

-Shortly after Russia invaded, Ukraine said it successfully sunk the flagship of Russia's Black Sea fleet, the Moskva.
-Ukraine said it hit the Moskva, a guided-missile cruiser, with missiles in a devastating symbolic blow to Russia.

-The Russian Defense Ministry said the heavily damaged Moskva sank in a storm under tow after being gutted by fire.
-It previously said a fire set off some of its weapons and forced the crew to evacuate.
-It denied there had been an attack by Ukraine on the ship.

 Minutes after confirming the attack on the Black Sea port early Friday morning, Russia’s Ministry of Defense said it had also repelled another attack by Ukraine on Crimea.
-The Defense Ministry said air defense systems shot down 10 drones and it had electronically jammed another three.
+The ministry said air defense systems shot down 10 drones and it had electronically jammed another three.

-Videos shared on Russian social media channels reportedly from around the city of Feodosia in Crimea showed what appeared to be air defense systems working, as well as loud explosions.
+Videos shared on Russian social media channels reportedly from around the city of Feodosia showed what appeared to be air defense systems working, as well as loud explosions.
+Feodosia is just across the water from Novorossiysk and is not far from Kerch, which was attacked in July.
+Russian officials blamed the attack on the Kerch bridge — which left a span of the roadway hanging perilously — on Ukraine.
+The bridge is a key artery for military and civilian supplies from Russia to Crimea and is an assertion of Kremlin control of the peninsula it illegally annexed.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine